stylus/stylelint-stylus/README.md

 - Finds the many wrong use of selector, declaration, at-rule and more using the rules of [Stylelint].
 - Finds the violations in coding style for [Stylus].
 - Use the [fix option] to automatically fixes the many stylistic violations.
-- The Stylus-specific syntax can be disallowed and auto-fix.
-[This will help you migrate to another CSS preprocessor](https://ota-meshi.github.io/stylelint-plugin-stylus/playground/#eJxljUEKgCAURK8if6209yr9FpImgnwjFQrp7ilGEW3fvJkpMAdanAUJBYkxhNVn6ygiSDYixHR44x0l0bloINd04l03ezKkb72Sxt5SH68lRVptGoH/nc/wQOG5aOqEdMJ5AbVpOgo=).

 [fix option]: https://stylelint.io/user-guide/usage/options#fix